medcomdk/dk-medcom-terminology/docs/index.md

 ## 2 Test and Certification
 Certification of a system implies both an approved testprotocol and run-trough of TouchStone testscripts.
 TouchStone describes an infrastructure that allows for automated test and validation against the IGs developes by MedCom.
 <p>&nbsp;</p>
-<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank"> Find a general description of MedCom test and certification proces here.</a>
+<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification"> Find a general description of MedCom test and certification proces here.</a>

 The testprotocols and testscripts are currently in preparation.
 As soon as the tesprotocols and testscripts are reday, they will be presented below.